- Business and Employment»

 Like many of the points-for-purchase programs of today, participating retailers provided customers with a certain number of trading stamps commensurate with the level of purchasing.
 Customers then pasted the stamps into small booklets which could be redeemed at redemption "stores" for gifts when filled.
 As noted in an S&H promotional video (included in featured videos in this post), at one point there were over 800 S&H redemption centers nationwide.

-Lampooning the frenzy of the trading stamp heyday is this parody by humorist Allan Sherman.
+Lampooning the frenzy of the trading stamp heyday is the parody by humorist Allan Sherman, included in the videos below.
 (I personally love the bit about the extract of vanilla!)

 Which brings up the question:

 Were customers brand loyal to the trading stamps or the retailer?